jbert1/Cov3rt/cov3rt-documentation.md

 _A capstone project created by Justin Berthelot, Samuel Dominguez, Daniel Munger, and Christopher Rice at Louisiana Tech University for the Cyber Engineering Senior Design Symposium, Spring 2021_

 ## The Purpose of cov3rt
 Despite the prevalence of covert channels in cyber attacks, no standardized tools exist for creation, management, and deployment of network covert channels.
-The cov3rt framework seets to provide developers, red teams, and network administrators with a python environment to integrate and deploy covert channels into their existing workflows.
+The cov3rt framework seeks to provide developers, red teams, and network administrators with a Python environment to integrate and deploy covert channels into their existing workflows.

 ## Installation of cov3rt
 The cov3rt framework is designed for **Python 3** (v3.4.1 or newer.)